biodiversitydata-se/pipelines/sbdi/README.md

 ```

 ### Other things to watch
 * Spark accumulates data in `/data/spark/work` on the worker nodes.
-This has been addressed by setting `spark.worker.cleanup.enabled=true` but it hasn't been tested yet.
+This has been addressed by setting `spark.worker.cleanup.enabled=true`.
-* The docker services accumulate data in `/var/lib/docker/container` which may fill up the root volume.
-This data is cleared when the docker services are stopped and removed.
+* The docker services accumulate data in `/var/lib/docker/containers` which may fill up the root volume.
+This data is cleared when the docker services are stopped and removed (they start again on reboot).
-* So far, all the pipelines machines have been restarted before running Artportalen.
+* If Artportalen fails with random errors, try restarting all machines.
 This is to clear up memory used by the docker services (and possibly other stuff).

 ### Useful commands